Shirly8/Sift/README.md

     CONV -.->|explain results| LLM
 ```

 The LLM touches three places: categorizing merchants the rule engine misses, explaining cross-tool findings, and writing up computation results for follow-up questions.
-It never generates numbers.

-## Agent, Not a Fixed Pipeline
+## WHY IS IT AN AGENT?

 The orchestrator profiles your data first: how many months, how many categories, whether income is present.
 Then it decides which tools can produce reliable output.
 Each tool has hard minimums the LLM cannot override: